-Medicare covers these shots (or vaccines) if you're at medium or high risk for Hepatitis B Virus.
-Some risk factors include hemophilia, End-Stage Renal Disease (ESRD), diabetes, living with someone who has Hepatitis B, or employment as a health care worker who has frequent contact with blood or body fluids.
+Medicare covers these shots (or vaccines) if you meet at least one of these conditions: you've never gotten a complete series of Hepatitis B shots, you don't know your vaccination history, or you're at medium or high risk for Hepatitis B. Some risk factors include hemophilia, End-Stage Renal Disease (ESRD), diabetes, living with someone who has Hepatitis B, or employment as a health care worker who has frequent contact with blood or body fluids.
 Check with your doctor to find out if you're at medium or high risk for Hepatitis B. You pay nothing for the shot if your doctor or other health care provider accepts assignment for giving you the shots.